 Hillsboro, Oregon: Where Beer, Birds, Baseball, Farms and Technology Meet

-Hillsboro is Washington County’s largest city—and the county seat—with a population approaching 100,000, and also is among the oldest communities in the state.
+Hillsboro is Washington County’s largest city—and the county seat—with a population exceeding 101,000.
+It is also among the oldest communities in the state.

 With the emergence of the technology sector, as part of the region’s “Silicon Forest,” Hillsboro is home to some of technology’s biggest and brightest names, and this city continues to grow.